MecaLab/Babofet_T2w/bounti_module/README.md

    $ python bounti_module/h_niolon2meso.py SUBJECT
    ```

 Automatization should/could be implemented with a bash file.
-Given a subject, it could run all the script, depending on when you are (Mesocentre ou Niolon)
+Given a subject, it could run all the scripts, depending on where you are (Mesocentre or Niolon).